MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
 #### Completed project

-A completed version of this Getting Started project is (⚠️ NOT YET ⚠️) available in the **WebView2Samples** repo.
+A completed version of this Getting Started project is available in the **WebView2Samples** repo.
 You can use the completed project (from the repo or from following the steps below) as a baseline to add more WebView2 functionality and other features to your HoloLens 2 Unity app.

 A completed version of this tutorial project is available in the **WebView2Samples** repo: